CALM ANIMAL CARE STAFF

 Karen Hartle, DVM

 Dr. Hartle grew up in Great Falls, Montana, and received her DVM degree at Washington State University in 1997.
-Following graduation she practiced in Great Falls and then in Columbia Falls, finally joining Calm Animal Care in 2004, where she’s here to stay.
+Following graduation she practiced in Great Falls and then in Columbia Falls, finally joining Calm Animal Care as an associate in 2004 and becoming a practice owner in partnership with Dr Meg in June 2025.
 Her primary veterinary interests are surgery, behavioral medicine, birds, and exotic species, and she is now working toward certification with the Canine Rehabilitation Institute, providing both acupuncture and rehabilitation therapy for pets.
 Karen puts so much heart into the care that she provides her patients.
 She is also a devoted mom, keeping up with the activities of four busy children including a set of twins, and all of their pets including cats, rabbits and a little chiweenie dog.

 Meg Gordon, DVM

 Dr. Meg grew up in Indiana, and launched into a career as a geochemist studying climate change.
 Her field work was done in Antarctica, where she met her husband and decided she’d like a lifestyle that was a bit more stable.
 Veterinary medicine was a good fit, and she graduated from Michigan State University in 2009.
-After practicing in Washington State for four years, she made her home in the Flathead Valley, and joined our practice in 2015.
+After practicing in Washington State for four years, she made her home in the Flathead Valley.
+Dr Meg joined our practice as an associate in 2015, and became a practice owner in partnership with Dr Karen in June 2025.
 She loves the outdoors, sailing, tinkering in flower gardens, and learning about the world at large.
 With a special interest in shelter animal medicine, Meg has been the Flathead County Animal Shelter veterinarian since she came to this valley, and loves what she can accomplish in that role, enhancing the adoptability of shelter pets and finding their perfect match.
-She is a wonderful surgeon and diagnostician as well .
+She is a wonderful surgeon and diagnostician as well.

 Kari Gabriel (with Hana)